junghyey/grinnell-elephant/written_reports/sprint3_reports/sprint3_journal.md

 # Sprint 3 Journal

 ## Requirements Document
 - In this sprint, we changed our requirements by adding user stories that were missing from Milestone 1, with a user story for a light user (guest) and a team user.
 For the team user, we made edits to Candice's persona to extend it as that team user.
+To view the changes, please navigate to this [commit comparison page](https://github.com/junghyey/grinnell-elephant/compare/1351792..45bff51?diff=unified&w=).

 ## Manual testing in place of automated testing for part or all of your product if:
 *(a) your product belongs to a category (such as gaming) where manual testing is a widely accepted industry standard OR*